deve-sh/blog-entries/lets-build-vite.md

 A lot of today's apps are spun up in seconds instead of a full day of chained command-line executions one after the other (Unless you're at a big company that moves at the pace of a snail, in which case, the setup time is still >15 days and takes 5 different engineers to run and get a basic repository up and running through all the approvals and checks needed 🤯).

-A lot of that is thanks to the introduction of development and build frameworks like [Create-React-App](https://create-react-app.dev/), and today, [Vite](https://vitejs.dev/) - Used by millions around the world to save time they can then use to build the next big thing (Trust me, I have probably left several world-changing ideas on the table simply because I didn't want to go through the extensive setup process that React repositories once took).
+A lot of that is thanks to the introduction of development and build frameworks like [Create-React-App](https://create-react-app.dev/), and today, [Vite](https://vitejs.dev/) - Used by millions around the world to save time they can then use to build the next big thing.
+Trust me, I have probably left several world-changing ideas on the table simply because I didn't want to go through the extensive setup process that React repositories once took.

+So I did what I do almost every time something fascinates me, I took a deeper look at how these environments and frontend libraries tie and gel together to form the magical developer experience we are so used to today.
+There's a lot of depth to every single component Vite has, and I've tried covering a few of them in this post.

 ### Index of this post